Maeslant Barrier

 The Maeslant Barrier:

-• has 2 doors, each 210 m wide, 22 m high and 15 m deep.
-When the barrier closes, they fill with water and sink to the bottom within 2 hours;
+- has 2 gates, each 210 m wide, 22 m high and 15 m deep.
+When the barrier closes, the gates fill with water and sink to the bottom within 2 hours

-• operates with ball-and-socket joints, each of which is 10 m in diameter and weighs 680 tonnes.
+- operates with ball-and-socket joints, each of which is 10 m in diameter and weighs 680 tons

-The Maeslant Barrier was not a part of the original Delta Plan, but its design is just as ingenious and massive as the other structures in the Delta Works.
-Prior to its construction, an independent committee in close consultation with Rijkswaterstaat, the municipality of Rotterdam and the water board investigated four variants.
-The committee assessed the duration the design would take to build, the costs and the consequences for the business community.
-It also assessed which variant would blend most effectively into the landscape.
+The Maeslant Barrier was not a part of the original Delta Plan, but its design is just as ingenious and massive as the other structures of the Delta Works.
+Prior to its construction, an independent committee examined four options for the barrier in close consultation with Rijkswaterstaat, the municipality of Rotterdam and the water authority.

 Rijkswaterstaat manages and maintains the Maeslant Barrier.
-Using a specially developed model we carry out analyses to calculate the risk that the barrier will refuse to close and test, inspect, repair and if necessary replace parts on the basis of those calculations.
+We use a specially developed model to calculate the risk of the barrier not closing.
+Based on these calculations, we test, inspect, repair and replace parts as needed.

 The Maeslant Barrier closes fully automatically